Limieon/Thinking-With-Create/readme.md

 ## This is an Expert Modpack
 That means, also vanilla recipes have been changed to fit into an expert style pack.
-Also like some already existing expert modpacks have done, I alos halved the output out of logs and the amount of sticks per craft.
+Also like some already existing expert modpacks have done, I also halved the output of logs and the amount of sticks per craft.

 ## Why Fabric?
 Because Fabric is newer, more modern, has better performance optimisation mods such as Sodium and Phosphor and is also out of the box more performant than forge.